ghislainv/riskmapjnr/docs/_sources/notebooks/kenya.rst.txt

 ::

-    The best moving window size is 5 pixels.
+    The best moving window size is 37 pixels.
-    The best slicing algorithm is 'ea'.
+    The best slicing algorithm is 'ei'.

 3.3 Validation
 ~~~~~~~~~~~~~~